friedmanroy/friedmanroy.github.io/_BML/8_kernels.md

 <br>

-# Kernel Regression
+# Frequentist Derivation of Kernel Regression

-We will now give an intuition for how this is connected to ridge regression, which can be viewed as a private case of Bayesian linear regression<d-footnote>Bishop 6.1</d-footnote>.
+We saw how we can manipulate the Bayesian linear regression to the form of kernel regression.
+But the same can be done in the frequentist framework, starting from ridge regression<d-footnote>Bishop 6.1</d-footnote> (which, as we all know, is just a private case of Bayesian linear regression anyway).

 First, remember that the loss function for ridge regression is given by: